MPs back release of files on Mandelson appointment as US ambassador

 The BBC reported Lord Mandelson argues he had sought Epstein’s expertise in the national interest before the financial crisis.

-A No 10 source said Lord Peter Mandelson presented paedophile Jeffrey Epstein as “someone he barely knew” prior to his appointment as UK ambassador to the US.

-They said his links to Epstein, including after his first conviction, were looked into as part of the appointment process.

-“Peter Mandelson lied to the Prime Minister, hid information that has since come to light and presented Epstein as someone he barely knew.
+“He lied to the Prime Minister, hid information that has since come to light and presented Jeffrey Epstein as someone he barely knew.

-“In September, new information revealed the depth and extent of the relationship was materially different to what was known at the time of his appointment and that he had utterly misled the Prime Minister.
-He was swiftly sacked.”
+“We will comply with the motion, including publishing documents relating to Peter Mandelson’s appointment, which will show the lies he told.”

+Reform UK leader Nigel Farage has called for the European Anti-Fraud Office (Olaf) to probe Lord Mandelson’s tenure as EU trade commissioner from 2004 to 2008.

 Bookmark popover